yosemitebandit/vebsite/content/notes/mexico-2015.md

 +++
 date = "2015-01-15T07:47:27Z"
+description = ""
-description = "tulum and parts south" tags = ["outside", "drafts", "travels"] title = "mexico 2015"
+tags = ["outside", "travels"]
+title = "mexico 2015"
 +++

-Me and Nora went to Tulum and had a great time.
+Me and Nora went to Tulum and had a great time!

 Swam in a cenote.
 Ate a lot of fish tacos.
 Went snorkeling a bunch